AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_T, GL_MIRRORED_REPEAT); //y texCoord
 ```

 The first argument specifies the texture target; we're working with 2D textures so the texture target is `GL_TEXTURE_2D`.
 The second argument requires us to tell what option we want to set and for which texture axis; we want to configure it for both the S and T axis.
-The last argument requires us to pass in the texture wrapping mode we'd like and in this case OpenGL will set its texture wrapping option on the currently active texture with G
+The last argument requires us to pass in the texture wrapping mode we'd like and in this case OpenGL will set its texture wrapping option on the currently active texture with `GL_MIRRORED_REPEAT`.

+If we chose the `GL_CLAMP_TO_BORDER` option we should also specify a border color.
+This is done using the `fv`